sonobe

 Circuit1 ()

-• 5.1: Check correct computation of the CommitmentScheme challenges for which we do through in-circuit Transcript.
+• 7.1: Check correct computation of the KZG challenges which we do through in-circuit Transcript.

-• 5.2: check that the CommitmentScheme evaluations for are correct
+• 7.2: Check that the KZG evaluations are correct

 ie. , where is zero-padding to the next power of 2 length, and interpolates a (unique) polynomial from the vector